autodesk-platform-services/aps-acc.admin.api-postman.collection/README.md

 This repository contains API collection as follow for different purpose which could help you understand the usage of ACC Admin API:

 - [ACC Project Setup Tutorial](ACCProjectSetupTutorial), includes a set of API working as tutorial of ACC Project Setup workflow.
+The postman collection workflow mainly follow the [Step-by-Step Tutorials - Create and Configure Projects](https://aps.autodesk.com/en/docs/acc/v1/tutorials/admin/admin-create-configure-projects/#step-3-assign-members-to-your-project).

 ## What's Postman?